Read Smith’s plans for the fall 2021 semester.

 Current Operating Mode: GREEN

 The Department of English Language and Literature aims to teach all students to write and speak well and to read skillfully, thoughtfully and with pleasure.
-We offer many courses that stress literary history and canonical figures, but we also give our students opportunities to experiment with a variety of new fields, theoretical perspectives and linguistic developments, and to pursue creative writing of their own.
+We offer many courses that stress literary history, influential figures, various theoretical perspectives, linguistic developments and diverse emergent fields.
+We also offer students opportunities to pursue creative writing of their own.

-We expect that our majors will graduate with an understanding of the historical and cultural forces that have shaped literatures in English, beginning in the British Isles, but that have now spread across the world.
+We expect that our majors will graduate with an understanding of the historical and cultural forces that have shaped literatures in English, from the British Isles and around the world.
 We want all of our students to learn to wrestle with the complex interpretive challenges that literature poses and to become, in the words of Henry James, people “upon whom nothing is lost.”

 Explore English Language & Literature